Bytes and Bits

 Quinn Bennett

-Have you thought about how Profiling relates to System Analysis?
+Have you thought about how Profiling relates to Diagnostics?
 Adds another layer!

 Riley Martinez